This post may contain affiliate links. Please read our disclosure policy.

 • Taco seasoning I highly recommend making your own seasoning, which I’ve linked here, but you can certainly use a packet of the blend as well.
 I also add extra cumin because I love the flavor.

 • Corn tortillas – These work best for beef enchiladas because they are heartier than their soft flour counterparts.
 Can you use flour tortillas for enchiladas?
-You can, and I do for my Green Chile Enchiladas.
-But corn tortillas are thicker and can stand up to the red sauce better and they don’t tear as easily.
+Sure you can, and I do for my Green Chile Enchiladas.
+But corn tortillas are thicker and can stand up to the red sauce better and greasier beef, and they don’t tear as easily.

 • Red enchilada chile sauce – You can definitely use a homemade enchilada sauce recipe, in fact I recommend it if you have the time.
 But the canned sauces available are just so good that I often take the shortcut!
 My favorites are Old El Paso and Las Palmas.
 They are available in mild, medium or hot.

-• Toppings – There are a lot of options for topping enchiladas before serving, like sliced green onions, sour cream, Pico de Gallo, Homemade Salsa, sliced avocado, cilantro or Guacamole.
+• Toppings – There are a lot of options for topping enchiladas before serving, like sliced green onions, sliced jalapenos, sour cream, Pico de Gallo, Homemade Salsa, sliced avocado, cilantro, or Guacamole.

 4 images showing the steps for making ground beef enchiladas

-1. Cook the ground beef with onions and garlic in a large skillet over medium-high heat, then simmer in taco seasoning.
-I like to use a higher fat content beef, like 85/15 because the fat adds flavor and I always drain out the extra grease.
+1. Cook the meat – Cook the ground beef with onions and garlic then simmer in taco seasoning.
+I like to use beef with a medium fat content, like 85/15 because the fat adds flavor and I always drain out the extra grease.
 But you can use a leaner variety if you like.

-2. Heat red enchilada sauce in a skillet big enough for the corn tortillas.
+2. Prepare sauce – Heat red enchilada sauce in a skillet big enough for the corn tortillas.
 Let it simmer so you can dip the tortillas in to soften them.
 Use tongs to hold the tortillas because the sauce is very hot.

-5. Bake the ground beef enchiladas uncovered until hot and bubbly.
+5. Bake uncovered until hot and bubbly.
 You can tent some foil over the top if they are getting too brown.
 Baking them uncovered gets the edges of the tortillas get a little crispy – that’s my favorite part!
-To make them even fancier, top with thinly sliced green onions or sliced olives.

 an overhead image of two enchiladas on a plate next to a large dish of enchiladas